 - Studio work: Each student will design an adaptive re-use solution for one of the buildings in Ghesc.
 These designs will be schematic to design development level, but will employ an understanding of masonry construction technique developed during the course.
 Although some drawings exist for the existing structures, confirmation of measurements through on site measurement may be necessary.
 Our studio facilities will be rudimentary.
 Design work will be done freehand with the aid of drafting tools supplied by Yestermorrow on portable drawing boards.

 - Field Trips: Field trips may vary but will most likely include: a) a walking tour of nearby villages similar to Ghesc,with Paolo Volorio, to familiarize you with the typical architecture of the area. b) a visit to the megalithic structures at Varchingnolo, c) a tour of Ornavasso, one of the local marble quarries, d) a tour of Salecchio, a Walser village high in the mountains (wood architecture, similar to Swiss construction), e) a visit to Croppomarcio with Paola Crespini, highlighting her thesis work on the village and f) a visit to Milano architectural sites with Paolo Volorio (the Duomo, Palazzo Silva).

 - Evenings you will mostly be on your own, to go to town, read, or work on your project.

 Saturdays will be days off for students to use as they wish.
 Although you may stay at Villa Raghezzi, you will be responsible for your own food on days off.
-Wednesday, August 8 will be devoted to departure and farewells.
+The final day will be devoted to departure and farewells.